BramFr/Docker_restart_unhealthy_containers/README.md

-# docker
-Restart docker container those are not healthy
+# Docker Container Healhy Status
+This is one of my first python script.
+It will restart every container thats not healthy with a sleep of 60sec.
+Just run this script with python3

+`python3 ./dockerUnhealthyRestart.py`